wilhelmer/mkdocs-multirepo/README.md

 ## Use Case

-This CLI tool allows you to build multiple MkDocs documentation projects and generate a landing page for them, like this:
+This CLI tool allows you to build multiple MkDocs documentation projects and generate a landing page for them:

 ![Landing Page Example](demo.png)